Sovereign (British coin): Collecting, other use and tax treatment

 Many of the variant designs of the sovereign since 1989 have been intended to appeal to coin collectors, as have the other gold coins based on the sovereign, from the quarter sovereign to the five-sovereign piece.
 To expedite matters, the Royal Mint is authorised to sell gold sovereigns directly to the public, rather than having its output channelled through the Bank of England as was once the case.
 As a legal tender coin, the sovereign is exempt from capital gains tax for UK residents.

 As well as being used as a circulating coin, the sovereign has entered fashion: some men in the 19th century placed one on their pocket watch chains (seen as a sign of integrity), and others carried them in a small purse linked to the chain.
 These customs vanished with the popularisation of the wrist watch.
 Women also have worn sovereigns, as bangles or ear rings.
 In the 21st century, the wearing of a sovereign ring has been seen as a sign of chav culture.

 The staff carried by the Gentleman or Lady Usher of the Black Rod (known as Black Rod) as a symbol of office, and used to strike the door of the House of Commons of the United Kingdom during the State Opening of Parliament, has a sovereign inset into one of its ends.

 Coin auction houses deal in rare sovereigns of earlier date, as do specialist dealers.
 As well as the 1937 Edward VIII and 1953 Elizabeth II sovereigns, rare dates in the series include the 1819, and the 1863 piece with the number "827" on the obverse in place of William Wyon's initials.
 The 827 likely is an ingot number, used for some sort of experiment, though research has not conclusively established this.
 Few 1879 sovereigns were struck at London, and those that remain are often well-worn.
 Only 24,768 of the Adelaide Pound were struck; surviving specimens are rare and highly prized.
 The sovereign itself has been the subject of commemoration; in 2005, the Perth Mint issued a gold coin with face value A$25, reproducing the reverse design of the pre-1871 Sydney Mint sovereigns.

+Strike-on-the-Day

+Strike-on-the-day pieces are limited edition coins, mostly sovereigns, that were struck by the Royal Mint on the specific day of the occasion celebrated.
+The coins are issued in a brilliant uncirculated condition or matte finish.
+Strike-on-the-day sovereigns are often minted with a plain edge, differentiating them from other, milled-edge sovereigns.